berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Arda_Onal_log.md

 ### ~ 01/05/2020 ~
 Today we worked on the main screen buttons.
 We built them and added menus to them.

+### ~ 02/05/2020 ~
+Today we worked on the search bar.
+We added AutoCompleteTextView object to the searchbar that displays the possible searches from incompelete strings.
 ****